clear-code/lua-web-driver/docs/reference/elementset.md

 If the second argument is not nil, the first argument is the insert position and the second argument is the element to be inserted.

+If you don't specify the insert position, element is added on to the end.

 Example:

 ```lua